Croagh Patrick Pilgrimage Mountain

 This Sunday, the last Sunday in July, is Reek Sunday in County Mayo, Ireland.
 What is that you might ask?
 I cannot begin to explain or describe it all.
-It is a tradition in Ireland that began at least 1500 years ago.
-It is a day and the night before of pilgrimage to climb to the top of Croagh Patrick.
+It is a tradition in Ireland that began in pagan times to commemorate the beginning of harvest time.
+On Reek Sunday and the night before, thousands of pilgrims come to the village of Murrisk and begin the climb to the top of Croach Patrick.
 The Reek is Croagh Patrick’s nick name and is about 2500 feet above sea level.
 It’s also one of twelve mountains (called the Twelve Bens) that form a mountain range in Connacht.

 I’ve had a few climbs of the mountain myself.
 I was sixteen years old the first time.
 A student in boarding school, I was dating a local boy, Michael Rice.
 I had no idea the import of the Reek Sunday.
 All I know is that on the Saturday evening, we went to Murrisk where we climbed to the top of the mountain and when we got down, we went into a church in Westport for Mass.

 The next time, I climbed was not on Reek Sunday.
 It was a beautiful summer day.
 It was just an opportunity to go for a hike.
 One of my cousins came with me.
 I will never forget the view of Clew Bay.
 The West of Ireland in all its beauty.
 Its sacredness.